 We recommend the H264 video codec for broadcasting to the web and the HEVC codec when broadcasting to a physical location.
 While HEVC provides better video and audio quality, H264 is supported by all web browsers.
 When using one encoder to capture content, you can only choose one encoder preset using either HEVC or H264.
 With two encoders, you can capture both.

 With two encoders, you can also optimize the encoder preset settings for the best end-user experience.
 For example, if you’re able to increase the bitrate for multisite only, you can provide a better viewing experience when you broadcast to a physical location because only your local bandwidth matters.
 However, if you increase the bitrate when streaming to the web, it may lead to a decreased resolution if end-users have low bandwidth on their end.

-We’ve seen organizations that broadcast both to the web and physical locations have success using two encoders to capture the same content, using H264 to broadcast to the web and HEVC to broadcast to physical locations.
+Organizations that broadcast both to the web and physical locations have had success using two encoders to capture the same content, using H264 to broadcast to the web and HEVC to broadcast to physical locations.

 When attempting to use HEVC to broadcast to the web, Resi’s technology will transcode the content to H264 in the cloud when starting a web video.
 Your audience will be able to see it when your broadcast begins.
 However, you won’t be able to preview it beforehand unless using Apple Safari as your web browser.

-We’ve seen organizations have success with hanging on to a second encoder as a backup in case something happens with the main encoder and an immediate solution isn’t available.
+Organizations have had success hanging on to a second encoder as a backup in case something happens with the main encoder and an immediate solution isn’t available.
 For example, if you’re broadcasting on a Sunday, the main encoder is unable to continue encoding content, and our support team suggests a signal path issue or a self-repair that may take time to correct, you’ll be able to either plug in your backup encoder, or if it’s a software encoder start it, and continue broadcasting.